JOB BLOG // Getting a job at SYN

 1. Read the position description VERY CAREFULLY

 Like, every single word.
+The position description tells you what is expected of the person in the role and what sort of skills you need to perform the role well.
+If something doesn’t make sense, just ask, there will be an email contact somewhere on that PD.
 Get to know the position and the tasks involved, and make sure you follow any instructions closely as this demonstrates a strong attention to detail, something I look for in all applications.

 2. Please talk to me.
 I’m so lonely.